-22.3 At the end of the race, or the final part of a race that has been interrupted, the Top-3 classified cars must be removed to a check area pending inspection by the Technical Stewards / Chief Scrutineer or potential protests.
-Machines will normally be released from the check area 15 minutes after the finish of the race.
+22.2 At the end of the race, or the final part of a race that has been interrupted, the Top-5 classified cars must be removed to a check area pending inspection by the Technical Director / Chief Scrutineer or potential protests.
+Machines will normally be released from the check area 30 minutes after the finish of the race and/or when the Race Director or Clerk Of The Course has provided instruction to do so.